Impact of Poor Bookkeeping on Business Performance

 - Monitor All Slow-Moving Goods

 There’s a need to monitor all the slow-moving goods.
 This is because the slow-moving inventories may bring some accounting issues, especially in bookkeeping due to expiry or damages.
-As such business owners have the obligation of accounting their inventories physically and then recording the results in their cloud accounting software.
+As such business owners have the obligation of accounting their inventories physically and then recording the results in their cloud software for accounting

 - Use Online Banking